bguchi/bguchi.github.io/_posts/2024-02-14-reflections.md

 ### Spanish
 No updates this week.
 However, I'd like to get back into reading my copy of Penguin's parallel text [*Cuentos en español*](https://citylights.com/story-anthologies/new-penguin-parallel-text-ss-in-spanish/).
 I started it while traveling in Mexico City with Sarah, but I've since put it down.
 Hopefully I'll have more substantive updates next week.

-### Japanese
-No updates this week, and no tangible plans for the near future.
-(Despite teasing the idea of contacting UNLV's Japanese department.)

-### French
-No updates this week, and no plans for the near future (besides Duolingo).

-### Arabic
-No updates this week, and no plans for the near future (besides Duolingo).

 ## Sipurei Savta
 No updates this week, though I do hope to get back into transcribing and translating soon.